gniquyij/gniquyij.github.io/en/2020/07/20/qa-not-to-do.md

 # QA Not-To-Do

-Here are the things I’ve been trying to avoid as a Quality Assurance, in no particular order.
+Here are the things I’ve been trying to avoid as a Quality Assurance (hereinafter referred to as ‘QA’), in no particular order.

 - Make an assumption without a validation.